Isaac J. Mitrani

 In 1988, Mr. Mitrani co-founded the firm.
-Mr. Mitrani has litigated a wide variety of cases involving complex business and commercial disputes, professional malpractice, civil fraud, intellectual property, white collar criminal defense, real estate, wrongful death and other matters.
+Mr. Mitrani has litigated a wide variety of cases involving complex business and commercial disputes, professional malpractice, directors' and officers' liability, civil fraud, intellectual property, white collar criminal defense, real estate, wrongful death and other matters.
 Mr. Mitrani has tried a substantial number of jury trials in federal and state courts.

 Mr. Mitrani is fluent in Spanish.